appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/update-appsmith.md

 Follow the below steps to turn on the auto updates:

 :::info
 Before an automatic update, Appsmith creates a backup.
-You may this to rollback to a previous version in case case of any issues.
+You may use this to rollback to a previous version in case of any issues.
 :::

 1. Go to the root directory of the Appsmith installation and run: